 Chronic hand eczema

 Substances that are harmful to the skin, irritants, allergy-causing substances but also hereditary factors can be a reason for eczema of the hands.
 The symptoms differ greatly and vary in severity.

-Causes and forms of hand eczema
+Causes and forms

 The more frequently the skin comes into contact with irritant, harmful or allergy-causing substances and the shorter the regeneration phases between periods of contact, the more likely it is that the natural protective barriers of the skin will be exhausted.